gnosis/ido-contracts/README.md

 ## Audit

-The solidity code was audited by Adam Kolar.
+The solidity code was audited by Adam Kolar, from the G0 Group.
 The report can be found [here](https://github.com/g0-group/Audits/blob/master/GnosisAuctionFeb2021.pdf).